darwinex/mendel-framework/README.rst

 This is the **Dαrwinex Mendel Framework for DARWIN Portfolio Management in Python**.

-Precisely, this framework is called the ``Mendel`` framework because it is created to **manage quantitatively and dinamically portfolios of DARWINS** and applying quantitative **R&D** for generating investment decisions.
+Precisely, this framework is called the ``Mendel`` framework because it is created to **manage quantitatively and dynamically, portfolios of DARWINS** and applying quantitative **R&D** for generating investment decisions.

 So, based on an asset universe of **DARWINs**, we will need to select those that meet certain criteria.